Tim Johnson (South Dakota politician): Illness and recovery

+Death

-Johnson died in Sioux Falls on October 8, 2024, at age 77, after having another stroke.
-His funeral service on October 18 at Our Savior’s Lutheran Church in Sioux Falls was attended by hundreds of people, including several politicians who had served with Johnson.
+Johnson died on October 8, 2024, at age 77, in Sioux Falls after having another stroke.
+The next day, Governor Kristi Noem ordered that flags be flown at half-staff until his interment.
+His funeral service was held on October 18 at Our Savior's Lutheran Church in Sioux Falls was attended by hundreds of people, including several politicians who had served with Johnson.
 He was buried at Woodlawn Cemetery.